Dhow boats in the water outside Ras al Hadd. Don't miss the reflections

 A tower in Nizwa near the Nizwa Fort

-turned out to be closer to my expectations.
+expectations.
 The fort looks a bit strange though.
 In one corner there is a 30 meter high round tower with a diameter of 36 meters.
 The rest of the fort is low and does not match the tower is size so the tower totally dominates the fort.
 It actually looks more like a tower with a fort than a fort with a tower.
 It looks a bit funny but it was still nice.

 When I had seen the fort I took a taxi to Falaj Daris, just outside Nizwa.